Estimating the Number of HTTP/3 Responses in QUIC Using Deep Learning: A Discrete Regression Loss Function

-It comprises an aggregate of three terms: (1) a \emph{focused loss} (FL) term, intended to alleviate class imbalance by minimizing the relative loss for well-classified cases while emphasizing difficult-to-classify ones; (2) a \emph{distance-based loss} (DBL) term penalizing the model according to the predicted class's distance from the true label; and (3) an \emph{ordinal regression loss} (ORL) term that introduces higher penalties for misclassifications that disrupt the natural ordinal sequence of the dataset, where lower class values occur more frequently.
+It combines three components: (1) a \emph{focused loss} (FL)~\cite{lin2017focal} to mitigate class imbalance by emphasizing hard-to-classify samples; (2) a \emph{distance-based loss} (DBL)~\cite{wang2020comprehensive} that penalizes predictions based on their distance from the true class; and (3) an \emph{ordinal regression loss} (ORL)~\cite{rennie2005loss, frank2001simple}, which maintains the natural order of the classes.

 The FL term \cite{lin2017focal} builds on the weighted cross-entropy loss \cite{de2005tutorial} by adding a focusing parameter, \(\gamma \), which adjusts the influence of each sample on the training process based on the classification confidence.
 This parameter, \( \gamma \), modifies the loss function by scaling the loss associated with each sample by \((1 - p_t)^\gamma\), where \(p_t\) is the predicted probability of the true class \( \mathbf{y} \).
 This scaling reduces the loss from easy examples (where \( p_t \) is high), thereby increasing it for hard, misclassified examples, focusing training efforts on samples where improvement is most needed.
 Accordingly, the term is: